lawrennd/snippets/_uq/includes/uq-sampling-history-doe.md

 > (Steinberg 1963), and can be viewed as a $K$-dimensional extension of
 > Latin square sampling (Raj 1968).

-\notes{The paper's rather dated reference to "Output from a Computer Code" does carry forward through this literature, which has continued to be a focus of interest for statisticians.
-[Tony O'Hagan](http://www.tonyohagan.co.uk/academic/), who was a colleague in Sheffield but is also one of the pioneers of Gaussian process models was developing these methods when I first arrived there [@Kennedy-bayesian01], and continued with a large EPSRC funded project for managing uncertainty in computational models, <http://www.mucm.ac.uk/>.
-You can see a list of [their technical reports here](http://www.mucm.ac.uk/Pages/Dissemination/TechnicalReports.html).}
+\notes{The paper's rather dated reference to "Output from a Computer Code" highlights the historical context of these methods, which remain relevant today.
+[Tony O'Hagan](http://www.tonyohagan.co.uk/academic/), who was a colleague in Sheffield when I first arrived there, was a pioneer in Gaussian process models, and has contributed significantly to this field, including work on managing uncertainty in computational models [@Kennedy-bayesian01].
+More information can be found in the [technical reports](https://web.archive.org/web/20220308104727/http://mucm.ac.uk/Pages/Dissemination/TechnicalReports.html) from the EPSRC funded project [http://www.mucm.ac.uk/](https://web.archive.org/web/20220526104923/http://mucm.ac.uk/).}

-\notes{Another important group based in France is the "MASCOT-NUM Research Group", <https://www.gdr-mascotnum.fr/>.
-These researchers bring together statisticians, applied mathematicians and engineers in solving these problems.}
+\notes{Another key group is the "MASCOT-NUM Research Group" in France and it's follow on RT-UQ, <https://uq.math.cnrs.fr/>, which unites statisticians, applied mathematicians, and engineers to tackle these complex problems.}

 \endif